shiftshark/shiftshark/README.md

-Project 4.1 -- ShiftShark
+Project 4.2 -- MVP -- ShiftShark
 ===
 ***6.170 Final Team Project***

 All documentation -- design, teamwork plan, and meeting minutes -- are located in the `docs/` directory of our GitHub Repo.

-The site is hosted online with OpenShift at http://shiftshark-aandre.rhcloud.com/
+The site is hosted online by OpenShift at http://shiftshark-aandre.rhcloud.com/

 # Automated Tests
 To run the tests, visit `http://shiftshark-aandre.rhcloud.com/tests.html`.